-The above models have a combination cooking mode which allows you to cook food
+The above models have a combination cooking mode which allows you to cook food with grill () and microwave

-( A law of the same time.
+() at the same time.
 The time it takes to cook food using this mode is generally shorter than using the two features separately.

-- Open the oven door, place the food on the turntable or rack in the oven and close the oven door. - Turn the function selector ((2) to COMBI mode (2) / (2) / (2) and power selector ((3) to the desired power level. - Set the timer (2) to the desired cooking time.
+- Open the oven door, place the food on the turntable or rack in the oven and close the oven door. - Turn the function selector (3) to COMBI mode (2) / (2) and power selector (3) to the desired power level. - Set the timer (2) to the desired cooking time.
 The turntable begins to rotate and cooking starts.
 At the end of cooking time you will hear the bell ring, and the lamp is turned off.